 Better focus on abs

 It’s an isolated movement.
 Abdominal crunches are shorter moves that don’t require much engagement from the stabilizer and supporting muscles.
 They are more isolated exercises that target mainly the rectus abdominis muscles that give the six-pack abs look.
 But, they also activate the back, hip flexors, and obliques.
 It provides intense muscle isolation.

-Because of the isolation, someone who already has a lean stomach quickly sees results by doing crunch regularly.
+Because of the isolation, someone who already has a lean stomach quickly sees results by doing the crunch exercise regularly.

 They are easier to learn and perform, so they are more suitable for beginners.